mimiframework/Mimi.jl/docs/src/userguide.md

   f = Parameter(index = [regions])

   function run_timestep(p, v, d, t)
     vars.A[t] = params.c + params.d[t]
     for r in dims.regions
       vars.B[t, r] = params.f[r] * params.e[t, r]
     end
   end

 end

 ```

 The run_timestep function is responsible for calculating values for each variable in that component.
-Note that the component state (defined by the first three arguments) has fields for the Parameters, Variables, and Dimensions of that component you defined.
+Note that the component state (defined by the first three arguments) has fields for the Parameters, Variables, and Dimensions of the component you defined.
 You can access each parameter, variable, or dimension using dot notation as shown above.
 The fourth argument is a Timestep, which represents which timestep the model is at each time the function gets called.

 To access the data in a parameter or to assign a value to a variable, you must use the appropriate index or indices (in this example, either the Timestep or region or both).